Loading...

 Traditional outage management meets its digital replacement

-By modernizing its control center and giving operators the best tools available, California is betting on AI to transform grid stability, reduce blackout risks, and keep pace with 21st-century energy demands.
+By modernizing its control center and equipping operators with the best tools available, California is leveraging AI to enhance grid stability, mitigate blackout risks, and meet the demands of 21st-century energy.
 This marks the official release of a new era in power management.

 Please sign in to leave a comment